pysat/pysatSpaceWeather/README.md

 # Installation

-The following instructions will allow you to install pysatSpaceWeather and give some examples on how to use the routines
+The following instructions provide a guide for installing pysatSpaceWeather and give some examples on how to use the routines

 ### Prerequisites